Adedejiosvaldo/department_auth/README.md

     yarn start:dev
     ```

-    The application will be running on the port specified in your `.env` file (default: `http://localhost:3000`).
+    The application will run on the port specified in the `.env` file (default: `http://localhost:3000`).

 2.  **Build for production:**